ziontee113/syntax-tree-surfer/README.md

 end, opts)
 vim.keymap.set("n", "gfu", function() -- only jump to functions
 	sts.targeted_jump({ "function", "function_definition" })
-end, opts)
-vim.keymap.set("n", "gif", function() -- only jump to if_statements
+  --> In this example, the Lua language schema uses "function", --  when the Python language uses "function_definition" --  we include both, so this keymap will work on both languages end, opts) vim.keymap.set("n", "gif", function() -- only jump to if_statements
 	sts.targeted_jump({ "if_statement" })